 You are being asked to take part in a research study at the National Institutes of Health (NIH).
-This section provides the information we believe is most helpful and important to you to in making your decision about participating in this study.
+This section provides the information we believe is most helpful and important to you in making your decision about participating in this study.
 Additional information that may help you make a decision can be found in other sections of the document.
 Taking part in research at the NIH is your choice.

-You are being asked to take part in this study because you have relapsed adult T-cell leukemia/lymphoma (ATLL) or mycosis fungoides/Sézary syndrome (MF/SS), that has not responded to standard treatments.
+You are being asked to take part in this study because you have relapsed metastatic clear cell renal carcinoma (ccRCC) that has not responded to standard treatments.